Eastern Orthodoxy in Norway: The Greek Community

 The primarily Greek congregation of the Annunciation of the Theotokos was founded in 1965 with main purpose of serving the Greek-speaking Orthodox community in Norway.
 This church is under the jurisdiction of Metropolitan Cleopas (Strongylis) of Sweden and all of Scandinavia, and is based in Stockholm.
-The congregation celebrates the Divine Liturgy approximately once a month through the services of f.
-Alexandros.
+The congregation celebrates the Divine Liturgy approximately once a month through the services of Father Alexandros.